Holly House Short Breaks Unit

 Numbers and qualifications of staff

-x3 Senior Support Worker: NVQ 3 Caring for Children and Young People and maintains all mandatory training
+- x2 Senior Support Worker: NVQ 3 Caring for Children and Young People and maintains all mandatory training + 1 member of staff working towards their NVQ3 (who already has a degree in social studies with an add on in additional needs)

 Staffing rotas are organised based on young people’s support needs.
 Each young person support needs are mapped on a person centred plan to ensure that the right levels of support are provided to meet needs.
 Where possible, and where a young person’s need might be better met by a particular member of staff, based on their skills and experience, then rotas will be arranged so as to promote matching of staff to young people/groups on this basis.